activist-org/activist/STYLEGUIDE.md

   - Ex: you're working on the about page of organizations and there's a `BtnLabeled` that's getting a localization key:
     - ✅ `"components.btn-labeled.CONTENT_REFERENCE"`
     - ❌ `"pages.organizations.id.about.CONTENT_REFERENCE"`
-  - The reason for this is we want to make sure that we can reuse keys where ever we can
+  - The reason for this is we want to make sure that we can reuse keys wherever we can
-    - In the example above, if we defined the key based on its location on the organization about page when it's a `BtnLabeled` with a text like `"Support"`, then we'd need to create a different version of this key for each occurrence of the depending on the location
+    - In the above example, if we defined the key based on its location on the organization about page when it's a `BtnLabeled` with a text like `"Support"`, then we'd need to create a different version of this key for each occurrence of the button depending on the location
     - With the system detailed above, we have the `components.btn-labeled.label.support` key that we can use anywhere that we have a support button ✨
 - For pages with long texts please follow the below naming criteria:
   - `"header"`: the main header (h1) of the given page